What is EMDR?

 What is the EMDR session like?

 The therapist works with the client to identify a specific problem.
 The client recalls the disturbing issue or event, what was seen, felt, heard, thought, etc., along with beliefs currently held about that event.
 While experiencing bilateral stimulation (often back-and-forth movement of the eyes), the client notices whatever comes to mind without controlling content.
 Eye movements are continued until the memory becomes less disturbing and is associated with positive thoughts and beliefs, for example, “I did the best I could.”
-During the process, intense emotions can arise, but most people feel less disturbance level by the end of the session.
+During EMDR, intense emotions can arise, but most people feel less disturbance level by the end of the EMDR session.